ValeriaGallegoR/SENG8091_Final_Project/Final_Project.md

 The system efficiently displays overlapping routes in an intuitive visual format, helping passengers easily understand their options to reach New Hamburg.

+# EPIC 3: REAL-TIME TRACKING AND NOTIFICATIONS

+**As** a passenger who wants to travel to New Hamburg,

+**I want** real-time updates on bus location and arrival times,

+**To** plan my journey more efficiently and avoid long waits at stops.

+### Assumption:

+Real-time updates will reduce uncertainty and improve the travel experience for passengers heading to New Hamburg.

+### Validations (Questions):

+- What notification methods (mobile app, SMS, station displays) do passengers prefer?
+- How accurate and timely can the real-time data be for the 77 bus?
+- Are there technical challenges in integrating the 77 bus route into a real-time tracking system?